phetsims/phet-info/doc/phet-software-design-patterns.md

   Scenery Nodes support `FireListener`, `DragListener`, `PressListener`, etc. Listeners subscribe to when the user does a specified event, which may alter the simulation.
 Listeners are often passed a [SceneryEvent](https://github.com/phetsims/scenery/blob/master/js/input/SceneryEvent.js).

   ##### Role in MVC
   View classes observing scenery input events are a key communicator in the model-view hierarchy.
-For instance, user input may propagate and affect model properties or may create new model objects, as described in the [creator-pattern](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#creator-with-drag-forwarding) section.
+For instance, user input may propagate and affect model properties or may create new model objects, as described in the [Creator pattern](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#creator-with-drag-forwarding) section.

   As a reminder from above, Input Listeners (such as `DragListener`) are internally referenced in Node, so be sure to call `removeInputListener()` to release listeners if needed.